 If you embed many YouTube videos, you’ll like the ability to replace the YouTube embed with a static preview image.
 This can significantly reduce page load times because WordPress will not load the actual YouTube embed until a user clicks on the preview image.

-You can also add missing image dimensions, which helps in preventing layout shifts and improving the Cumulative Layout Shift (CLS) metric in Google’s Core Web Vitals.
+You can also add missing image dimensions, which helps prevent layout shifts and improve the Cumulative Layout Shift (CLS) metric in Google’s Core Web Vitals.

 With preloading, WP Rocket enables you to “preload” pages into the cache before a visitor visits.
 This is useful for ensuring that all of your site’s users experience speedy, cached pages.

 However, you can keep everything in its default settings.
 I don’t advise changing anything unless you’re sure what you’re doing.

 The Advanced Rules tab allows you advanced control over caching behavior.